Lattice map for Anderson T-motives: first approach

 {\bf Theorem 0.1.} Abelian varieties of dimension $g$ over $\n C$ are in 1 -- 1 correspondence with lattices satisfying Riemann condition, of dimension $2g$ in $\n C^g$.

-(here and below we consider lattices up to a linear transformation of the ambient space).

-Our knowledge on the function field analog of this theorem is very poor, and the purpose of the present paper is to get a result towards this analog.
-Throughout all the paper we shall consider for simplicity only T-motives $M$ over the affine line $A^1$ such that their nilpotent operators $N$ (see 1.3.1 below for its definition) are equal to 0.
+Our knowledge on the functional field analog of this theorem is very poor, and the purpose of the present paper is to get a result towards this analog.
+Let $\p$ be the analog of $\n C$ in characteristic $p$ (it is a complete algebraically closed field).
+Throughout all the paper we consider for simplicity only t-motives $M$ over the affine line $A^1$ such that their nilpotent operators $N$ (see (1.3.1) below for its definition) are equal to 0.
 Let $r$, $n$ be respectively the rank and dimension of $M$.
-There exists a notion of uniformizable $M$.
-If $M$ is uniformizable then we can associate it a lattice of rank $r$ in $n$-dimensional space (see Definition 1.4 below).
+For some $M$ it is possible associate to $M$ a lattice $L(M)$ of rank $r$ in $n$-dimensional space $\p^n$ (see (1.4) for a definition of a lattice).
+These $M$ are called uniformizable ([A], Section 2). $M \mapsto L(M)$ is a contravariant functor.

-For $n=1$ the situation is quite analogous to the Theorem 0.1:
+For $n=1$ the situation is completely analogous to the Theorem 0.1:

-{\bf Theorem 0.2} ([D]).
-There is a 1 -- 1 correspondence between T-motives of rank $r$ and dimension 1 ( = Drinfeld modules) over $\p$ --- the function field analog of $\n C$ --- and lattices of rank $r$ in $\p$.
+{\bf Theorem 0.2} ([Dr]).
+All t-motives of dimension 1 ( = Drinfeld modules) are uniformizable.
+There is a 1 -- 1 correspondence between Drinfeld modules of rank $r$ over $\p$ and lattices of rank $r$ in $\p$.

-Further we shall consider only pure $M$ (see [G], 5.5.2 for the definition).
-For $n=r-1$ the duality theory gives us a similar result:
+There exists a notion of purity of $M$ (see [G], 5.5.2 for the definition; all Drinfeld modules are pure).
+For $n=r-1$ the duality theory gives us an immediate corollary of Theorem 0.2:

-{\bf Theorem 0.3} ([L]).
-There is a 1 -- 1 correspondence between pure T-motives of rank $r$ and dimension $r-1$ over $\p$ (they are all uniformizable) and lattices of rank $r$ in $\p^{r-1}$ having dual.
+{\bf Corollary 0.3} ([L], Corollary 8.4).
+All pure t-motives of rank $r$ and dimension $r-1$ over $\p$ are uniformizable.
+There is a 1 -- 1 correspondence between their set, and the set of lattices of rank $r$ in $\p^{r-1}$ having dual.

+Not all such lattices have dual, but almost all, i.e. even in this simple case the correspondence is not strictly 1 -- 1, but only an "almost 1 -- 1".

 For arbitrary $n$, $r$ we have